Shashikumar-ezhilarasu/Hospital-management-System/README.md

 I have also tried creating a react based UI for this code, but it is working properly. i was thinking to add this feature as a component to the current project.

+note :
+Add a backend for Django based framework